Frequently Asked Questions

-After the State of Iowa adopted the TIME OF TRANSFER law in 2009, any real estate property that is served by a private sewage disposal system must be inspected prior to the sale.
+After the State of Iowa adopted the TIME OF TRANSFER law in 2009, any real estate property that is served by a private sewage treatment system must be inspected prior to the sale.
 Our department suggests discussing with your real estate agent, attorney, or county sanitarian to confirm if one (1) of the twelve (12) TIME OF TRANSFER exemptions or future binding agreements may apply to you before proceeding.
 The Buchanan County Sanitarian can be reached at (319) 334-2873.

 The county or state does not regulate who pays for system upgrade if needed.
 Negotiations can be made during the offer and acceptance process to assure who is responsible for payment.
-Future inspections or Future installation agreements can be engaged with the buyer as well but, our department suggestion communicating with the County Sanitarian prior to the sale being recorded.
+Future inspections or future installation agreements can be engaged with the buyer as well but, our department suggestion communicating with the County Sanitarian prior to the sale being recorded.
 Call our office at (319) 334-2873.

 Who should I call to have my septic tank pumped?

 You can search the white and yellow pages or call the Buchanan County Sanitarian office at (319) 334-2873 for references.
-The sanitation office has a list of certified inspectors, bonded installers, and pumpers who work in the BUchanan County Area.
+The sanitation office has a list of certified inspectors, bonded installers, and pumpers who work in the Buchanan County Area.
 This list is also available on our website:

 Do I need to do a Time of Transfer Inspection when I buy or sell a property with a PRIVATE SEWAGE DISPOSAL SYSTEM or SEPTIC SYSTEM?